Empowering Spanish speakers through food safety training

 Catherine Strohbehn, state specialist, Human Sciences Extension and Outreach; adjunct professor, Department of Apparel, Events, and Hospitality Management; Iowa State University, 515-294-3527, cstrohbe@iastate.edu

-Emily Stearney, communications assistant, College of Human Sciences, Iowa State University, hsupdate@iastate.edu
+Emily Stearney, communications assistant, College of Health and Human Sciences, Iowa State University, hsupdate@iastate.edu

 By Emily Stearney